Ugaritic texts: Initial discovery

 On excavation of the city of Ugarit, found accidentally in 1928–29 at Ras Shamra, Syria, several deposits of cuneiform clay tablets were found; all dating from the last phase of Ugarit before its destruction in the widespread Late Bronze Age collapse, around 1200 BCE.
 The texts were found to be written in an otherwise unknown Northwest Semitic language.
 Other tablets found in the same location were written in other cuneiform languages (Sumerian, Hurrian and Akkadian), as well as Egyptian and Luwian hieroglyphs, and Cypro-Minoan.

 The tablets were found in a palace library, a temple library and—apparently unique in the world at the time—two private libraries, one belonging to a diplomat named Rapanu.
 The libraries at Ugarit contained diplomatic, legal, economic, administrative, scholastic, literary and religious texts.

 1958 excavations

 During excavations in 1958, yet another library of tablets was uncovered.
 These were, however, sold on the black market and not immediately recovered.
 The "Claremont Ras Shamra Tablets" are now housed at the Institute for Antiquity and Christianity, School of Religion, Claremont Graduate University, Claremont, California.
 They were edited by Loren R. Fisher in 1971.

 1973 excavations

-After 1970, succeeding Claude Schaeffer were Henri de Contenson, followed by Jean Margueron, Marguerite Yon, then Yves Calvet and Bassam Jamous, who since 2005 has held the office of Director General of Antiquities and Museums.
+After 1970, succeeding Claude Schaeffer were Henri de Contenson, followed by Jean-Claude Margueron, Marguerite Yon, then Yves Calvet and Bassam Jamous, who since 2005 has held the office of Director General of Antiquities and Museums.
 In 1973, an archive containing around 120 tablets was discovered during rescue excavations.